The PADI Rescue Diver Course is designed to build your confidence as a diver in any situation.

 - Qualification as an Advanced Open Water Diver or equivalent

-- Qualification as Senior First Aid Provider (must be current)
+- Qualification as Senior First Aid Provider – currency requirements are below:

 - Full Scuba Equipment including tank & weights